 Overall, predictive analytics can help answer the question: How can I provide the best customer experience so my users become loyal to my brand?

 Have you ever considered how much Forever21 or H&M would lose in revenue if they ran out of stock due to unexpected demand?
-Predictive analytics takes past and current user data to identify market shifts regarding sales, customer journeys, or product preferences for deeper market analysis.
+As mentioned before, retail predictive analytics takes in consideration thousands of variables to identify market shifts regarding sales, customer journeys, or product preferences for deeper market analysis

-With this, brands can identify upcoming trends and patterns, take the necessary actions, and develop robust strategies to take advantage of new business opportunities and avoid market threats.
+With this retail data, brands can identify upcoming trends and patterns, take the necessary actions, and develop robust strategies to take advantage of new business opportunities and avoid market threats.

 Zara constantly uses data analytics to spot new trends within its target market.
 The brand uses track tags to collect data regarding: